sakox/CSGODoubleBot/README.md

-# Sakox CSGODouble/Polygon Auto betting bot
+# CSGODouble/Polygon Auto betting bot
 # Use Referal code Sakox
 ### Userscript that bets for you!
 Automates betting on [CSGODouble](http://www.csgodouble.com/) (works with [CSGOPolygon](http://csgopolygon.com/)).